-downstream from the divide before peaking then decreasing rapidly to zero at x_g .
-The main difference is that these variables do 285 not have a point of inflection immediately upstream of the grounding line as seen in the results from the coupled model (S1).
-This highlights how the ice surface topography controls the hydrology: the ice geometry in the coupled experiments exhibits an inflection point and this is reflected in the hydrology profiles, whereas the quadratic ice geometry (Eq.
-19) does not, and hence when this is used to drive the hydrological part of the model, the results also lack these inflection points.
+The results from S2, with the imposed quadratic ice geometry, follow similar trends to S1: Q increases monotonically, S increases gradually with x in the region $x < 0.5$ and then decreases slightly before increasing steeply towards x_g , and N increases downstream from the divide before peaking and then decreasing rapidly to zero at x_g .
+The main difference is that these variables do not have a point of inflection immediately upstream of the grounding line as seen in the results from the coupled model (S1).
+This highlights how the ice surface topography controls the hydrology: the ice geometry in the coupled experiments exhibits an inflection point, and this is reflected in the hydrology profiles, whereas the quadratic ice geometry (Eq.
+19) does not.
+Hence when this is used to drive the hydrological part of the model, the results also lack these inflection points.

-Figure 3 shows the sensitivity of steady-state grounding line positions with respect to variations in A , a , M , and (for models 290 using a Coulomb law only) C_C for our coupled models.
-Grounding line position increases as A decreases, or as a , M , or C_C increase.
-The variations in A , a , and C_C all result in sizeable differences in grounding-line position, whereas variations in M have minimal effect.
-We note that the grounding-line position simulated using the low-resolution split grid in the sensitivity experiments differs from those simulated using the high-resolution grid by < 0.7% for both S1.B and S1.C.
+Figure 3 shows the sensitivity of steady-state grounding-line positions to variations in A , a , M , and (for models using a Coulomb law only) C_C for our coupled models.
+The grounding-line position increases as A decreases or as a , M , or C_C increases.
+The variations in A , a , and C_C all result in sizable differences in grounding-line position, whereas variations in M have minimal effect.
+We note that the grounding-line position simulated using the low-resolution split grid in the sensitivity experiments differs from those simulated using the high-resolution grid by $< 0.7\%$ for both S1.B and S1.C.